Shop the Memorial Day appliance sales happening right now

 Wayfair is offering up to 65% off appliances large and small through May 28.

-Big ticket items like refrigerators and dishwashers are marked down, too, as are products designed to keep you cool as the weather heats up.
-The Koldfront 8,000 BTU Window Air Conditioner with Remote ($259.99, originally $299; wayfair.com) is a highly-rated option that's Energy Star compliant and will help keep your home office (for many of us, a.k.a. the bedroom) comfortable this summer.
+Big-ticket items like refrigerators and dishwashers are marked down, too, as are products designed to keep you cool as the weather heats up.
+The Koldfront 8,000 BTU Window Air Conditioner with Remote ($259.99, originally $299; wayfair.com) is a highly rated option that's Energy Star compliant and will help keep your home office (aka bedroom, for many of us) comfortable this summer.

 We've rounded up even more Wayfair appliances savings for you here.